 1. License Requirement.

-herein, no person shall operate, let, or cause to be let, a rental dwelling or
+otherwise provided herein, no person shall operate, let, or cause to be let, a

-rental dwelling unit without first having obtained a rental license from the
+rental dwelling or rental dwelling unit without first having obtained a rental license

-City of Fridley.
-Upon receipt of a properly executed initial application for a
+from the City of Fridley.
+Upon receipt of a properly executed initial application

-rental license, the Compliance Official and/or his/her designated agent shall cause
+for a rental license, the Compliance Official and/or his/her designated agent shall

-an inspection to be made of the premises to determine whether the structure is
+cause an inspection to be made of the premises to determine whether the

-in compliance with this chapter, other Fridley ordinances, and the laws and
+structure is in compliance with this chapter, other Fridley ordinances, and the

-rules of the State of Minnesota.
-Each rental license shall be issued annually
+laws and rules of the State of Minnesota.
+Each rental license shall be issued

-and shall expire twelve months from the date of issuance.
-Renewal applications
+annually and shall expire twelve months from the date of issuance.
+Renewal

-shall be filed at least thirty (30) days prior to the license expiration date.
+applications shall be filed at least thirty (30) days prior to the license

-Every rental dwelling including all rental units may be inspected after a
+expiration date.
+Every rental dwelling including all rental units may be

-renewal license application is filed to determine if the premises still
+inspected after a renewal license application is filed to determine if the

 No rental license